Info Source

 In the course of its programs and activities the CER may accumulate personal information which is not contained in the specific personal information banks listed in this entry.
 Such information may include an individual's name, address, telephone number, or opinion on a specific matter.
 This data is stored as part of the general subject files and the records are not normally retrievable by the name of the individual or other identifier.

-Such personal information is provided by individuals in requesting publications, general information, funds for projects they are conducting, or in providing their comments or opinions on various topics.
+Such personal information is provided by individuals in requesting publications, general information, and funds for projects they are conducting, or in providing their comments or opinions on various topics.
 To retrieve this type of personal information, the enquirer must state the specific subject matter of the correspondence, the name of the person, and the approximate date on which the correspondence was forwarded to the CER.
 The retention periods for these classes of personal information are controlled by the record schedules of the general subject files in which they are stored.

 Manuals